astral-sh/uv/README.md

 - 🐍 Installable via `pip`, `pipx`, `brew` etc. Puffin is a single static binary that can be installed without Rust or even a Python environment.
 - 🧪 Tested at-scale against the top 10,000 PyPI packages.
+- 🖥️ Support for macOS, Linux, and Windows.
 - ⚖️ Drop-in replacement for common `pip`, `pip-tools`, and `virtualenv` commands.
 - 🤝 Support for a wide range of advanced `pip` features, including: editable installs, Git dependencies, direct URL dependencies, local dependencies, constraints, source distributions,